animeshxd/mdns_dart/README.md

 # mdns_dart

+## About

-A pure Dart mDNS (Multicast DNS) library for service discovery and advertising.
-This library is a port of HashiCorp's mDNS implementation.
+`mdns_dart` is a pure Dart implementation of Multicast DNS (mDNS) for service discovery and advertising on local networks.
+This library is a direct port of the proven [HashiCorp mDNS](https://github.com/hashicorp/mdns) implementation, adapted for the Dart ecosystem.
+It requires no native dependencies and works across platforms, including Docker and bridge networks.

+This project is not affiliated with HashiCorp.
+All original credit goes to HashiCorp; this port is maintained for Dart and Flutter developers.

 ## Features